-Clearing the leaves in the fall or doing some spring cleaning after a long winter is made a lot easier too as you can just use a powered leaf blower to blow out plant debris, leaves, grass cuttings etc. (again, beware with smaller sized gravel mulches though that you don’t dislodge them).
+Clearing the leaves from rock mulch in the fall or doing some spring-cleaning after a long winter is made a lot easier too as you can just use a powered leaf blower to blow out plant debris, leaves, grass cuttings etc. (again, beware with smaller sized gravel mulches though that you don’t dislodge them).

-Of course, another feature, which is both a pro and a con depending on what you want, is that landscaping gravel will never deteriorate or break down after its initial installation.
+Of course, another feature of rock mulch, which is both a pro and a con depending on what you want, is that landscaping gravel will never deteriorate or break down after its initial installation.

-As we mentioned above, we would not recommend you add rocks as a covering on your flower beds where you are often planting annuals and bedding plants as rocks can be difficult to dig out.
+As we mentioned above, we would not recommend you add rock mulch as a covering on your planting beds where you are often planting annuals and bedding plants as rocks can be difficult to dig out.

 If you do want to use landscape rock beds in those areas, one idea is to use ornamental, decorative pots that fit with your yard theme to plant your annuals in.
 Small rocks or pebbles are also great for putting on top of your potted plants for an attractive look.

-Where you just have perennial plants and shrubs, however, a rock vs mulch covering will work well as will not hurt your plants or restrict their growth in itself.
-Rock coverings do tend to retain the heat though and increase soil temperature.
+Where you just have perennial plants and shrubs, however, a rock mulch covering will work well as it will not hurt your plants or restrict their growth in itself.
+Rock coverings do tend to retain the heat of sun exposure though and increase soil temperature.